 Amphibians are a highly diverse class, with species specialising across all habitats (terrestrial, aquatic, arboreal and fossorial).
-The Pacaya-Samiria Reserve is primarily composed of seasonally flooded forests which create a number of unique habitats for amphibians resulting in very interesting species assemblages and high abundances of specialist species within the area.
-Climate change has been having a huge impact on the Pacaya-Samiria Reserve in recent years, resulting in extreme periods of flooding and drought.
+The forests of the Yarapa-Tahuayo rivers are composed of seasonally flooded forests and transitional upland forests which create several unique habitats for amphibians resulting in very interesting species assemblages and high abundances of specialist species within the area.
+Climate change has been having a huge impact on flooded forests of western Amazonia in recent years, resulting in extreme periods of flooding and drought.
 This in turn is affecting habitat availability for certain specialist species of amphibians present.
-Data is collected across the two main macrohabitats (terrestrial and floating meadows) using visual encounter surveys via transects on the terrestrial habitat and quadrats from a boat on the floating meadows.
-One project could look into how species assemblages differ across the macrohabitats and try to determine specialist and generalist species.
+Data is collected across the main macrohabitats (flooded forests, transitional forests and floating meadows) using visual encounter surveys via transects on the terrestrial habitat and quadrats from a boat on the floating meadows.
+One project could look at how species assemblages differ across the macrohabitats and try to determine specialist and generalist species.
 Another project could examine niche separation within each macrohabitat.
-Climate change could also be linked into a project to determine whether changing habitat availabilities are having an effect on species presence or habitat choices.
+Climate change could also be linked into a project to determine whether changing habitat availabilities are influencing species presence or habitat choices.

 The temperature varies very little in the area where we are based in Peru.
 It averages between 25 and 35 degrees Celsius (70 and 90 Fahrenheit).
 The humidity will usually always be over 75%, which can make it feel quite hot and sticky.
 During the evenings, the temperature drops and it can feel much cooler but still usually stays around 20 degrees.